OWASP/www-project-proactive-controls/docs/the-top-10/c4-secure-architecture.md

 - **Identify and minimize your exposed components** ("attack surface"): attackers cannot attack what's not there.
 - **Design for Defense-in-Depth**: think about what happens, if a component is breached and about the potential blast radius of an attack.

+### Usage of Third-Party Components such as Libraries and Frameworks

+While it might be possible to implement all requirements manually, it is highly recommended to base one's architecture upon established and well-maintained third-party components.
+This has multiple benefits:

+- **Don't reimplement the wheel** and learn from (security) failures of others.
+Often, existing libraries and frameworks have undergone a security audit and security issues have been identified and eventually remediated.
+Benefit from the security works of others!
+- **Secure Defaults**: more and more frameworks offer defensive and secure defaults.
+To enable risky behavior, manual developer interaction is needed.
+- **But keep them up to date**.
+While you gain benefits from using maintained frameworks, you know have the maintenance burden of tracking their new releases for security notes.
+- **Don't fight the framework**.
+If using a framework feels like you are fighting it each and every step, then maybe this concrete framework is not a good match for your development style or architecture (or vice versa).

 ## Threats

 - If the application is only protected by security-by-obscurity, an attacker that reverse-engineers the application has full permissions as soon the obfuscation is cleared-up.
 In addition, an attacker is able to monitor network traffic: while the obfuscation might be performed on the code-level, the operations on the network level can easily be analyzed.